 Your Long-Term Prevention Toolkit

-- Weight management: Extra weight is one of the biggest risk factors for IVDD recurrence â every pound matters
+- Weight management: Extra weight is one of the biggest risk factors for IVDD recurrence â every pound matters on a small spine

 - Ramps and steps everywhere: Off the couch, in and out of the car, onto the bed if they sleep there